codename-rkn/installer/README.md

 cd codename-rkn-installer

+docker-compose up -d --build # Start the services.
+# "docker compose" without the dash is also supported.

-docker-compose up -d --build # Start the services. docker exec -it codename-rkn-app-1 bash # Connect to the container.
+docker exec -it codename-rkn-app-1 bash # Connect to the container.

 # From within the container: